 Hey, folks!
-This is a sweet guest post from Kayla over at Frugal Rules.
+This is a guest post from Kayla over at Frugal Rules.
 I’ve gotten a lot of questions about investing while in debt and whether or not to do it.
-Everyone’s situation is different, but I wanted to give you another person to compare when you’re trying to answer this question.
-So listen to Kayla and see why she has decided to invest AND pay down debt, instead of just focusing on the debt.
+Everyone’s situation is different, but Kayla brings her own perspective.
+So give this post a read and see why she has decided to invest WHILE paying down her debt.
 Hope you enjoy 🙂 -Nick

 For some people, the idea of investing when you are still in debt may seem silly.
 After all, if you are choosing between the two you would pay off debt first, wouldn’t you?